San Marcos Growers LogoSan Marcos Growers

 Aloe 'Coral Fire' is one of the new Kelly Griffin fancy-foliage hybrids that is being sold by Xeric Growers Nursery.
 As with many of Kelly's hybrids, this plant involves the crossing of several species over a number of generations.
 Xeric Growers notes the inspiration for the name 'Coral Fire' was that "the terminal spines wave and twist and inspired the name 'Coral Fire' because it gives the appearance that it is undulating in an underwater current."
 Our plants and images from Xeric Growers Nursery.
 We grew this plant from 2012 until 2020.

-This information about Aloe 'Coral Fire' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe 'Coral Fire' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]